Techtonica/curriculum/seo/seo.md

 ### Check for Understanding

-- Have apprentices present/summarize SEO at work (and potential suggestions for improvement) to a partner.
-Apprentices can use an example of their choice-- such as a random site from the Internet or their own portfolio site.
 - What do you mean by SEO?
+- What is SEO friendly URL?
 - Mention some steps which can be taken to make a SEO-friendly content.
 - What is Google Search Console?
-- What is the benifit of generating a SEO-friendly content?
+- What are the benefits of generating a SEO-friendly content?
 - What tools do you use for SEO?